 Board games for mind palace

-I would recommend board games (or card games) that has a built-in story element (though not necessarily because we can work on that mentally), non-violent, do not plot against others, have a dark or scary aspect to it lest you have nightmares.
+I would recommend board games (or card games) that have a built-in story element (though not necessarily because we can work on that mentally), are non-violent, do not plot against others, and have a dark or scary aspect to it lest you have nightmares.
 There should be interesting visual elements to help you remember vividly the associated details.
-Mind Palace with board games is straight-forward as you associate your notes with the settings, events, and components of the game.
+Mind Palace with board games is straightforward as you associate your notes with the settings, events, and components of the game.
 Board games can be very interactive when more players are involved but the board game itself can also be creatively used in a way as an effective ready-made template or resource for your important class or work notes.
-Instead of a manga book or personalized google map, you have a board game for a memory power boost.
+Instead of a manga book or personalized Google Maps, you have a board game for a memory power boost.

 For board games suggestions, please refer to Resources.